-There exist two dysmenorrhea types, namely, primary and secondary dysmenorrhoea:
+There exist two Dysmenorrhoea types, namely, primary and secondary dysmenorrhoea:

-• Primary dysmenorrhea refers to painful menstrual periods that are very common.
-It occurs without any organic cause in your teenage and twenties.
+- Primary Dysmenorrhoea refers to painful menstrual periods that are very common.
+It occurs without any organic cause in your teenage years and twenties.

-• Secondary dysmenorrhea refers to painful menses which are less common and happen in your thirties and forties.
+- Secondary Dysmenorrhoea refers to painful menses that are less common and happen in your thirties and forties.
 It occurs because of an underlying cause, particularly some reproductive disorders or diseases.

-Painful periods and cramps are the common dysmenorrhea symptoms between the two types of dysmenorrhea.
+Severe menstrual pain and cramps are the most common symptoms shared by both types of Dysmenorrhoea.

 Pain in primary dysmenorrhea begins a day or two before the start of your menstrual periods and ends within 12- 36 hours.
 In secondary dysmenorrhea, pain starts several days before the beginning of your periods and lasts even after the cycle for the month is complete.